AashishNandakumar/Supply-Chain-Management/README.md

 ## Key Features

 - **Transparency**: With FLOW blockchain, every transaction and movement within the supply chain is recorded on an immutable ledger, ensuring complete transparency and traceability from start to finish.
+(Not implemented)

 - **Efficiency**: Our NextJS-powered platform provides a user-friendly interface and seamless experience, enabling businesses to optimize their supply chain operations and reduce manual effort.

 - **Smart Contracts**: Powered by Cadence, our smart contracts facilitate secure and automated interactions among supply chain participants, ensuring trust and eliminating the need for intermediaries.
+(Not implemented)

 - **Real-time Tracking**: Through our platform, businesses can track their products in real-time, gaining valuable insights into inventory management, logistics, and overall supply chain performance.